connor-makowski/python_intro/README.md

 ## Interactive Use

 ### Web (With Google Colab)
-To use these notebooks on google colab, simply download (or clone) this repository and open the notebook in google colab.
+To use these notebooks on Google Colab, simply copy the link to your desired notebook and open it using the Github tab in the Google Colab file opener.

 ### On Your Machine (With Jupyter Notebooks)

 ## Local Setup

+1. Download (or clone) this repository
+2. Open a terminal in this cloned directory
-1. Make sure you have Python 3.6.x (or higher) installed on your system.
+3. Make sure you have Python 3.6.x (or higher) installed on your system.
 You can download it [here](https://www.python.org/downloads/).

-2. Recommended (but Optional) - Setup and activate a virtual environment:
+4. Recommended (but Optional) - Setup and activate a virtual environment:

     - Install (or upgrade) virtualenv:
     ```